Optimal Area-Sensitive Bounds for Polytope Approximation: Hitting Sets and Approximation

+As discussed previously, our construction of hitting sets will employ a classical concept from the theory of convex sets called \emph{Macbeath regions}.
+Given a convex body $K$, a point $x \in K$, and a real parameter $\lambda \geq 0$, the Macbeath region $M_K^{\lambda}(x)$ (also called an \emph{$M$-region}) is defined as

+(see Figure~\ref{fig:macbeath}(a)).
+That is, $M_K^1(x)$ is the intersection of $K$ with the body obtained by reflecting $K$ about $x$, and $M_K^{\lambda}(x)$ is a scaling of this body about $x$.
+Evidently, $M_K^1(x)$ is the largest centrally symmetric body centered at $x$.
+The scaled form is frequently used in covering and packing applications.
+When the body $K$ is clear from context, we will omit explicit reference to it.

-Our approach makes use of \emph{Macbeath regions}, a classical concept from the theory of convexity~\cite{Mac52}.
-Given a convex body $K$ and a point $x \in K$, the Macbeath region $M_K(x)$ is the largest centrally symmetric body centered at $x$ and contained in $K$ (see Section~\ref{sec:macbeath} for definitions).
-Macbeath regions have found numerous uses in the theory of convex sets and the geometry of numbers (see B\'{a}r\'{a}ny \cite{Bar07}).
-They have also been applied to several problems in the field of computational geometry, including lower bounds~\cite{BCP93, AMM09b, AMX12}, combinatorial complexity~\cite{AFM23,MuR14, AFM17c, DGJ19, AAFM22}, approximate nearest neighbor searching~\cite{AFM17a}, and computing the diameter and $\eps$-kernels~\cite{AFM17b}.
+This concept was introduced by Macbeath~\cite{Mac52}.
+Macbeath regions have found numerous uses in the theory of convex sets and the geometry of numbers~\cite{Bar07}, and they have been applied to several problems in the field of computational geometry, including lower bounds~\cite{BCP93, AMM09b, AMX12}, combinatorial complexity~\cite{AFM24,MuR14, AFM17c, DGJ19, AAFM22}, approximate nearest neighbor searching~\cite{AFM17a}, and computing the diameter and $\eps$-kernels~\cite{AFM17b}.

-The principal challenge in obtaining an efficient cap-based sampling arises from the fact that caps of the same width can have very different volumes.
-B\'{a}r\'{a}ny and Larman \cite{BaL88} have shown that for any volume parameter $v$, there exists a collection of suitably scaled Macbeath regions, each of volume $\Omega(v)$, such that for every halfspace $H$ where the cap $K \cap H$ has volume $v$, one of these bodies is completely contained within this cap.
-We will show that this provides an efficient method for sampling large dual caps.
-To sample small dual caps, we explore a reciprocal relationship between the volumes of dual caps in the original body and volumes of caps in the dual.
-This reciprocal relationship is facilitated through the combination of two well known dual transformations, the polar dual and the projective dual (defined in Section~\ref{sec:transforms}).

-In order to apply the projective dual, we decompose the problem into a constant number of subproblems, where each involves approximating a portion of the body's boundary in which the surface normals have similar directions.
-After a suitable rotation, within each subproblem, the distance from an external point to the boundary can be well approximated by its vertical distance.
-In Lemma~\ref{lem:dual} in Section~\ref{sec:small-dual-caps}, we establish an elegant relationship between the base of a dual cap in the original body $K$ and the base of the corresponding cap in the projective dual set $K^*$.
-In particular, we show that, subject to a projection and scaling, the base of a dual cap in $K$ is the polar of the base of the corresponding cap in $K^*$.

-This polar relationship is a central ingredient in our construction because it allows us to apply the classical concept of the \emph{Mahler volume} (see Section~\ref{sec:transforms}), which implies that small dual caps in $K$ correspond to large caps in $K^*$.
-This allows us to apply a two-pronged approach, where dual caps that are too small to be sampled in $K$ will be sampled as caps in $K^*$.
-Observations in this spirit have been made in other contexts (see, e.g., \cite{AAFM22, AFM23, NNR20}), but the formulation given here is arguably the cleanest and most general.